SolidElectronics/motor-on-roller-blind-ws/README.md

 Simply do not enter any string in the MQTT server form field upon WIFI configuration of the device (step 3 above)

 ### Payload options
+Publish to `blind/[device-name]/in` with one of the following payloads:
 - ***(start)*** - (calibrate) Sets the current position as top position
 - ***(max)*** - (calibrate) Sets the current position as max position.
 Set `start` before you define `max` as `max` is a relative position to `start`
 - ***(0)*** - (manual mode) Will stop the curtain